 - Giving OCSE any information that they can about the noncustodial parent.

 - Notifying the local child support office of any changes in their status, such as name, address, custody of child, and the desire for continued services.
+Note: Information updates are quick and easy through OCSE MyCase.

 - Staying involved in the case.
 A team effort produces the best results.